athena-labz/athena/README.md

 #### F. Nature and uses of the DSET Token
 DSET token is a hybrid token that has both utility token characteristics and payment token characteristics.
 The DSET token is the token on which the ecosystem is based.
 Parties to a contractual relationship and members need DSET tokens for:

-● Service transactions payments (depositing escrows(
+● Service transactions payments (depositing escrows)

 ● Trust Token Deposit

-purchasing Smart Legal Contracts templates (both purchase fees paid to creators and commissions on revenue paid by creators to Jur);
+purchasing Smart Legal Contracts templates (both purchase fees paid to creators and commissions on revenue paid by creators to Jur)

 ● Conflict fees payments

 ● Penalties payments

 ● Rewards accruals